quantinium3/obsidian/quantinium/University/OOP/Module_4/IO.md

 title: IO
 ---

-Let’s dive into **I/O in Java**, covering **I/O Basics**, **Streams and Stream Classes**, **The Predefined Streams**, **Reading from and Writing to Console**, **Reading and Writing Files**, **The Transient and Volatile Modifiers**, and **Using Instance of Native Methods**.
-These topics are essential for handling input/output operations in Java and are likely to appear in your exams.
-I’ll explain each topic in detail, keeping it clear, concise, and exam-focused, while connecting to your previous questions about packages, interfaces, exception handling, and multithreading where relevant.

----

 ### 1. **I/O Basics**

 **Input/Output (I/O)** in Java refers to the process of reading data from a source (input) and writing data to a destination (output).
 Java provides a robust I/O framework to handle various data sources and destinations, such as files, console, network sockets, and memory.